 Where the platform can take it next

-• You at the center of the brandSponsors fund people.
-Adding your story + Divers Cove credibility is the biggest credibility lift available.
+• The founder at the center of the brandSponsors fund people.
+Natalee's story + Divers Cove credibility is the biggest credibility lift available, the trust anchor for everything else.

 • Documentary photographyThe ocean is the most photogenic environment on earth.
 One pro photoshoot replaces every flat color block.